-Earlier this year the Ford Motor Company announced the return of the legendary Bronco.
+The Ford Motor Company officially confirmed the return of the legendary Bronco.
 After years of speculation, rumors and an increase in consumer demand we know the new midsize 4×4 utility vehicle is scheduled to hit the showrooms by 2020 as a 2021 model year truck.

 The legendary two-door truck will come out with a four-door rendition as four-door SUVs sell extremely well in the current marketplace.
 At this point, we are not clear on whether or not the hardcore Bronco fans will get to see a two-door version as well.